Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ### Endpoint security

-The Relecloud team also manages their security risk by applying networking constraints on their Azure resources.
+The Relecloud team also manages their security risk by applying networking constraints to their Azure resources.
 By default, Azure SQL Database, Azure Cache for Redis, and Azure App Service are all publicly accessible resources.

 The team secures their data, their secrets, and ensures the integrity of the system by using Azure Private Endpoints and blocking public network access.
 Azure Private Link is a service that enables Azure resources to connect directly to an Azure Virtual Network where they receive a private IP address.
-Since these resources have private IP addresses this enables the team to block all public internet connections.
+Because these resources have private IP addresses the team can block all public internet connections.

-Using this Virtual Network approach also enables the team to prepare for future network scenarios including hybrid networking if the web app ever needs to access on-prem resources.
+Using this Virtual Network approach also enables the team to prepare for future network scenarios, including hybrid networking, if the web app needs to access on-prem resources.

 The team also uses Azure Front Door with Web Application Firewall.
 The Web Application Firewall provides an additional layer of security to protect the web app from attackers that exploit common security scenarios.

 > Read the [Best practices for endpoint security](https://docs.microsoft.com/azure/architecture/framework/security/design-network-endpoints)
-> if you would like to learn more about how to secure traffic to and from your Azure resources
+> doc if you would like to learn more about how to secure traffic to and
+> from your Azure resources

 ## Cost Optimization